DataDog/integrations-core/trend_micro_vision_one_xdr/README.md

 Configure the Datadog endpoint to forward Trend Micro Vision One XDR logs to Datadog.

 1. Navigate to `Trend Micro Vision One XDR`.
-2. Add your Trend Micro Vision One XDR credentials.
+2. Add your Trend Micro Vision One XDR Host Region and API Key.

 | Trend Micro Vision One XDR Parameters | Description                                                  |
 | ------------------------------------- | ------------------------------------------------------------ |